 1. What are the current methods for testing people for Lyme disease?
 Are the current methods widely accepted in public health and science?

-The Ontario Agency for Health Protection and Promotion (OAHPP) Public Health Laboratories (PHL) conducts serological (blood) testing for the causative agent of Lyme disease - B. burgdorferi.
+The Public Health Ontario Laboratories (PHO) conducts serological (blood) testing for the causative agent of Lyme disease - B. burgdorferi.

 2. Private laboratories offer Lyme disease testing; do their tests meet scientifically-validated Canadian and American standards?